 Disability Insurance like Aflac.
 This type of insurance cover your bills if you get injured on the job.
 Most of us sit behind a desk or work inside a building.
 How much risk do you really have of being injured while at work?
 Only get this kind of insurance if you are a dog catcher, fireman, work in a warehouse, construction worker or any other job where you are physically active.

 Life Insurance for children or members of your family who could support themselves in the event of your death.
 I understand that a funeral can be costly.
 While salesmen at funeral parlors and insurance company will tell you that the average cost of a funeral is between $12,000 and $15,000 you can cap this under $5000.
 I know this to be personally true because last Thanksgiving my uncle died unexpectedly.
 His widow did not have life insurance for him and had to pay for the burial out of pocket.
 The burial plot, cremation, flowers and service for 75+ people came in at $5,000.
 And I promise you the funeral was not second rate.
-At $5,000 this is something that could be covered by a “rainy day” fund-money that is accumulated when it is no frittered away in premiums to an insurance company for an occurrence that is very unlikely to happen to a relatively young person.
+At $5,000 this is something that could be covered by a “rainy day” fund—money that is accumulated and not frittered away in premiums to an insurance company for an occurrence that is very unlikely to happen to a relatively young person.
 If you’re thinking that a cash value life insurance policy on your child is a good way to save for their college education, you could do better putting that money elsewhere.
 Invest instead in a state sponsored college saving program, like the 529 plan.

 Contents insurance or renters insurance.
 Homeowners that still have a mortgage on their property are required by their lender to have insurance.
 Lenders know you would have little incentive to continue making mortgage payments if your home was destroyed or uninhabitable.
 This is reasonable; most people don’t have an extra $100,000 lying around to rebuild a house in this case.
-However, I see no reason to pay extra to insure the contents of your home-you don’t really need to replace all that junk you’ve collect over the years, do you?
-The same goes for renter’s insurance; if your apartment burns down-taking your nice, new plasma TV with it-you certainly would appreciate having a policy that would let you replace this.
-However, can you honestly justify paying money each and every month to protect this and other non-essential belonging against something that is such a rare occurrence?
+However, I see no reason to pay extra to insure the contents of your home—you don’t really need to replace all that junk you’ve collected over the years, do you?
+The same goes for renter’s insurance; if your apartment burns down—taking your nice, new plasma TV with it—you certainly would appreciate having a policy that would let you replace this.
+However, can you honestly justify paying money each and every month to protect this and other non-essential belongings against something that is such a rare occurrence?

 Service contracts.
 These “extended warranties” are usually worth skipping.
 A service contract is simply a promise to perform or pay for certain repairs or services.
 Service contracts often duplicate what’s provided in the standard warranty you get with a car or an appliance.
 Read your regular warranty carefully.
 Then compare it to the service contract.
 Sometimes, you can purchase service contracts later, when the original warranty expires.
 Also keep in mind that if you purchase such items with a credit card, the card issuer often provides its own warranty on the purchase.